-We all have done a great job of taking sledge hammers to infrared light bulb closets.
+Some of us have taken sledge hammers to their infrared light bulb closets, at best a gateway drug to good heat.
 In places where wood burning sauna stoves are not practical, we understand.
 There are decent electric sauna stoves.
 Ones that do a good job of heating rocks, creating thermal mass.
 That said, as you consider your own sauna build, think again about a wood fired sauna stove.

 Most people cook with teflon frying pans.
 Most people heat their homes with forced air.
 And most people want to flip a switch with an electric sauna stove.